Social media is constantly evolving. It’s never static. So many changes have happened in 2025, and we expect the same as we go into 2026.

 Don't forget to subscribe to our monthly newsletter Insider to stay on top of the news.

 There are numerous trends you could hop on to.
 But be careful, as it is too easy to get lost in them.
-This is why we carefully picked these eight trends that could potentially make the biggest difference for your clients.
+This is why we carefully selected these 12 trends that could make the biggest impact on your social media strategies and content pillars in 2026.

 And now that you're familiar with everything there is to know about the latest social media trends, it's time to work on your strategy!
 So, read our handy guide on content pillars and start planning social media content calendars for your clients.